Namespaces and permissions¶

 - run: echo 'oh no'

-opentf-ctl run workflow bad.yaml --user bob
+opentf-ctl run workflow bad.yaml --user dave

 Error: Token not allowed to run workflows in namespace foo.

-Assigning permissions to tokens¶
+Assigning Permissions to Tokens¶

 You may want finer control on namespace accesses, or finer token/namespace associations.